 Swansea Vegans was founded by George Barwick in 2002, and George ran the group for the next five years.
 See below for his account of the years 2002-2007 (and this is followed by a brief account of the years since).

 George still gets to a few events, and in 2018 he self published an 80-page A4 book 'My Life and My Thoughts', complete with many family photos.
 The physical book is no longer available but a free digital copy (with some updates, and just the more significant photos) is available from George at george.barwick [at] ntlworld.com.
-Photo opposite shows George, with book, at a small event to mark its publication which took place at Canteen 18's vegan café in February 2018.
+Photo opposite shows George, with book, at a small event in February 2018 marking its publication - this took place at Canteen 18, Swansea's vegan café.